 First Prize for Best Single Aussie Street Photograph - AUD $1000

 Second Prize for Best Single Aussie Street Photograph - AUD $500

 Third Prize for Best Single Aussie Street Photograph - AUD $250

-All submissions to the Competition are subject to ‘blind judging’ where the expert panel will select Finalists for exhibition.
-All selected Finalists will be exhibited in May 2018 during a major photography festival attracting international and local spectators, including collectors, curators and gallerists.
+All submissions to the Competition were subject to ‘blind judging’ where the expert panel will select Finalists for exhibition.
+All selected Finalists were be exhibited in May 2018 during a major photography festival attracting international and local spectators, including collectors, curators and gallerists.

-Judges will also deliberate to select the top three winners from among the finalist images which will receive the Aussie Street 2018 Prizes.
-Winners will be announced at the exhibition opening.
+Judges deliberated to select the top three winners from among the finalist images, which received the Aussie Street 2018 Prizes.
+Winners were announced at the exhibition opening.

 aBOUT OUR JUDGES